 *Note: Uninsured motorist and medical payments coverage can be rejected by signing an option form.

 Colorado encourages drivers to purchase additional types of auto insurance to help protect you from incurring additional costs as a result of a car accident.
 This optional auto insurance coverage can include:

 - Comprehensive coverage protects the insured driver’s vehicle in the event of an accident.
-Comprehensive coverage works for damage caused by fire, natural disasters, theft, vandalism or falling objects.
+Comprehensive coverage helps pay for damage caused by fire, hail, water, hitting an animal, theft, glass breakage, vandalism, explosion or falling objects.